Neo Geo – Baseball Stars 2

 Music and Sound Effects: You would expect the music for a game with a title like Nightmare in the Dark to be creepy, but it’s not, at all.
 The music is a type of light jazz that I actually really, really enjoy.
 Each World has a different sound track, and the boss fights have their own track as well.
 I particularly love the track for World 2.
 The sound effects, while there aren’t a lot, are satisfying.
 Your fireball attack, jumping, and item collecting all sound appropriate.

-Difficulty: As I mentioned above, the difficulty for Nightmare in the Dark I would categorize as Normal.
+Difficulty: As I mentioned above, the difficulty for Nightmare in the Dark I would categorize as ‘Fair’. *If you have a Unibios installed on your console, you can access the difficulty and lower it, which slows down enemy speed.
 With a bit of practice, you can breeze through Worlds 1 and 2, and still make it all the way to Stage 3-5 before taking a hit – the boss of World 3 is a tough challenge.
 I love that the AES settings are defaulted to 4 Credits, as this presents a great challenge for trying to beat the game.

 *Note: Holding B or C or D or A+C or B+D before pressing Start at the game’s intro will change the color of the cloak of your gravekeeper – his default is Blue, but this allows you to have a red, green, yellow, orange, or dark-purple-cloaked gravekeeper.